-So my husband just made his list, he checked it twice and then he was off-no not off to go and chop wood, clean the gutters or grow some more hair on his chest- rather he was off to pick up a chicken, and start planning his dinner menu.
+So my husband just made his list and he checked it twice.
+Then he was off-no not off to go and chop wood, clean the gutters or grow some more hair on his chest- rather he was off to pick up a package of tofu and start planning his dinner menu.

-When I ask him if he minds being the cooker in this relationship he says,”No I Like coking, I can influence the health of my family, I can be creative and I can cook what I like.”
+When I ask him if he minds being the cook in this relationship he says,”No I Like cooking, I like that I can influence the health of my family.
+And I like that I can be creative.”

-I ask him- ” Do you look down on me that I will not be aproning up and getting up to my elbows in chicken thermometers and stuffing?”
+I ask him- ” Do you look down on me that I can’t really dice and sautee?”

 He says,”No everyone has their thing.
 Their loves and interests- so you don’t like cooking- and yet I’ve never seen anyone work a room with a vacuum like you.”